-WARNING: Do not put anything on or over the air bag module.
-Placing objects on or over the air bag inflation area may cause those objects to be propelled by the air bag into your face and torso, causing serious injury.
+WARNING: Do not place objects or mount equipment in front of the air bag module cover or in front seat areas that may come in contact with a deploying air bag.
+Placing objects on or over the air bag inflation area may cause those objects to be propelled by the air bag.

-WARNING: Dash-, tunnel- or console-mounted equipment should not be placed outside of the specified zone.
 Failure to follow these instructions may result in personal injury.

+WARNING: Dash-, tunnel- or console-mounted equipment should be placed only within their specified zone.
+Failure to follow this instruction may result in personal injury.

-WARNING: Do not mount equipment between the side of the front seat and the door trim that would block deployment of the side air bag (if equipped).
-Failure to follow these instructions may result in personal injury.
+WARNING: Do not mount equipment between the side of the front seat and the door trim that would block deployment of the side air bag.
+Failure to follow this instruction may result in personal injury.